Here are 8 building blocks for effective discipline to turn a negative classroom into a positive place where children want to be.

 Megan won’t leave Suzie alone, so the teacher separates them.
 Joey and Travis don’t want Jason to play with them, so the teacher makes them all play together.
 Sarah talks incessantly, so she’s sent to timeout for five minutes.

 Sound familiar?
 In every class, there are discipline problems.
-In this class, the teacher thought she was using the best discipline techniques.
+In this class, the teacher thought she was using effective discipline techniques.
 But child psychologists say she wasn’t.

 You can use discipline that nurtures children’s respect for themselves and others by making a paradigm shift.
 First, you must determine who you want to be in control of behavior—the child or you?
 If you’re in control, you’ll need to regulate a child’s behavior through rewards and punishments.
 But these authors say kids can’t learn self-discipline if teachers use external controls.